-- 7.7 The Authority offers retirement pensions to its staff under a statutory scheme and also makes contributions on their behalf.
+7.7 The Authority offers retirement pensions to its staff under a statutory scheme and also makes contributions on their behalf.
 Although the pension benefits are not payable until employees retire, the Authority has a commitment to make the payments and must account for them in the year in which the future entitlements are earned.
-This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2022, the Authority's net pension liability was £32.04m (31 March 2021: £37.91m).
-Although this sum has a significant impact on the net assets of the Authority, as shown in the Balance Sheet, the deficit will be addressed by increased contributions to the scheme in future years.
-These increased contributions have been reflected in the Authority's Medium Term Financial Plan. - 7.9 Underpinning the £5.87m decrease in the net pension liability during 2021-22 is: - a £1.31m increase in the defined benefit liability, reflecting - interest, current service costs and curtailment costs of £5.59m, - contributions by scheme participants of £0.41m less - experience losses and actuarial gains associated with changes to the financial and demographic assumptions used to calculate the defined benefit liability of £0.64m, and - benefits paid of £4.05m - an increase of £7.18m in the carrying value of the Authority's share of scheme assets reflecting: - an increase of £4.40m relating to net interest on plan assets of £1.89m and contributions of £2.51m - re-measurement gains of £6.88m, reflecting the a difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES, less - benefits paid out and administration costs of £4.1m.
+This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability.

+- 7.8 At 31 March 2023, the Authority's share of plan assets in the Cumbria Local Government Pension Scheme exceeded the Authority's defined benefit pension obligation (calculated in accordance with the requirements of IAS 19 and the Code of Practice on Local Authority Accounting) by £2.34m (i.e. a net pension asset).
+This compares with a net pension liability at 31 March 2022 of £32.04m. - 7.9 Under the Code of Practice and IAS 19, measurement of a net defined benefit asset is limited to the lower of the surplus in the defined benefit plan and the asset ceiling.
+The asset ceiling is defined as the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.
+As there is no unconditional right to a refund, available economic benefits have been assessed with reference to reductions in future contributions and future service costs, in accordance with IFRIC 14.
+At 31 March 2023, the estimated present value of future service costs.
+There is therefore deemed to be no economic benefit and the asset ceiling for funded liabilities is calculated as £nil. - 7.10 The adjustment to the defined benefit plan asset as a result of applying the asset ceiling test is reported as part of the remeasurement of the net defined benefit pension liability/asset appearing in the Other Comprehensive Income and Expenditure section of the Comprehensive Income and Expenditure Statement. - 7.11 Underpinning the £34.38m movement in the net pension liability/asset (excluding the impact of the asset ceiling adjustment) during 2022-23 is: - a £38.93m decrease in the defined benefit liability, reflecting - interest and current service costs of £6.29m, - contributions by scheme participants of £0.44m, less - remeasurements of £41.78m comprising actuarial gains associated with changes to the financial and demographic assumptions used to calculate the defined benefit liability of £50.65m and £3m respectively, less experience losses (relating to pension increases, inflation and other assumptions) of £11.87m - benefits paid of £3.88m - a decrease of £4.55m in the carrying value of the Authority's share of scheme assets reflecting: - re-measurement losses of £5.80m, relating to the difference of £1.1m between the actual investment return on plan assets and the net interest on plan assets included in the CIES, an adjustment to reflect recalculation of the authority's share of plan assets following the 2022 actuarial valuation (£6.9m) - benefits paid out and administration costs of £3.94m, less - an increase of £5.19m relating to net interest on plan assets of £2.73m and contributions (employer and employee) of £2.46m.